15.10. Managing Attributes Within Fractional Replication

 - When a fractional replication agreement skips more than 100 updates and does not send any updates before ending the replication session.

-- When a master initializes a consumer, initially it creates its own keep-alive entry.
-A consumer that is also a master does not create its own keep-alive entry unless it also initializes another consumer.
+- When a supplier initializes a consumer, initially it creates its own keep-alive entry.
+A consumer that is also a supplier does not create its own keep-alive entry unless it also initializes another consumer.

 15.10.3.
 Preventing "Empty" Updates from Fractional Replication